An Oberlin Education Can Take You Anywhere!

 The Conservatory of Music uses the Common Application only, and will not use the Coalition Application due to audition requirements.
 Learn more about application dates and requirements for the Conservatory of Music.

+Oberlin's Double Degree program program – the first of its kind – allows students to complete dual bachelor’s degrees (a BM in the Conservatory and a BA in the College of Arts and Sciences) in five years or fewer.
 Applicants interesting in pursuing both College and Conservatory degrees must submit two separate applications, one for each division, and meet each division’s distinct deadlines and requirements.

 Required Application Materials